Why Vitamin B3 AKA Niacin Has Big Potential For Acne (If Used Correctly)

 The methods differed slightly, but more importantly, vitamin B3’s precise mechanisms are unknown.
 Topical niacin is known to have antioxidant powers, and suppress an enzyme called phosphodiesterase with links to psoriasis.
 Niacin inhibits at least two notorious pro-inflammatory chemicals: neutrophils, which fire out free radicals, and the allergy chemical histamine.
 There’s also one study where topical niacin improved oily skin in Japanese subjects.

-As an essential nutrient, niacin has many biological roles, but the killer power for acne is still a mystery, unlike vitamin E with its fat soluble antioxidant powers.
+Niacin’s killer power for acne is still a mystery, unlike vitamin E with its fat soluble antioxidant powers.

 Green tea – proven to reduce acne by up to 51% after 8 weeks

-If we knew the precise weapon that vitamin B3 has, then we could account for these factors, but we don’t.
 Alternatively, the antibiotic might have reduced acne so strongly that adding niacin caused little extra improvement, even though it would have been strong in isolation.

 Vitamin B3 is riddled with unanswered questions, but it’s undeniably a promising topical treatment.